swfiua/gotu/docs/apersonalview.rst

 I am extremely curious how Hoyle came to this way of thinking.

-Whilst it is true that we as an oberserver can choose three dimenstions of space and one of time, and we can use it throughout the universe, the same division is not possible for other observers.
+Whilst it is true that we as an observer can choose three dimensions of space and one of time, and we can use it throughout the universe, the same division is not possible for other observers.

+They have there own local division, we have the same speed of light.

+There's a transformation between the spaces that preserves distance.

 It is curious, since it is precisely when you take account of special relativity, that it is clear why we see redshift, as well as extreme